Clean (programming language): Platforms

 Clean is available for Microsoft Windows (IA-32 and X86-64), macOS (X86-64), and Linux (IA-32, X86-64, and AArch64).

 Some libraries are not available on all platforms, like ObjectIO which is only available on Windows.
 Also the feature to write dynamics to files is only available on Windows.

 The availability of Clean per platform varies with each version:

 Comparison to Haskell

-A 2008 benchmark showed that Clean native code performs roughly equally well as Haskell (GHC), depending on the benchmark.

-Syntactic differences

-The syntax of Clean is very similar to that of Haskell, with some notable differences:

-In general, Haskell has introduced more syntactic sugar than Clean.
+The syntax of Clean is very similar to that of Haskell, with some notable differences.
+In general, Haskell has introduced more syntactic sugar than Clean: